-With summer in full swing and Mother Nature in all its glory, its time to get a little dirt on those boots and make some lifelong memories adventuring in the great outdoors.
+With summer in full swing and Mother Nature in all its glory, its time to get a little dirt on those boots and make some lifelong memories heading out in the great outdoors for Pacific Northwest Adventures.
 From soaring mountains and pristine lakes to majestic wildlife and adrenaline-pumping recreational activities, the Pacific Northwest has it all.
 Check out these six unforgettable experiences, and have yourself an exhilarating vacation in this majestic part of the world.

 1. Run and hike the majestic Mt.
 Rainier for your Pacific Northwest vacation

 Rising into the heavens at an incredible 14,411 feet, Mount Rainier is the largest glacial system and the tallest peak in the lower 48 states, offering a rich diversity of wildlife; fields upon fields of beautiful wildflowers; and, of course, jaw-dropping vistas.
 Fitness fanatics can get their blood pumping by heading out on a run on part of the 93-mile Wonderland Trail, which winds its way around the snow-capped volcano.
 The fabled Skyline Trail is also a favorite among visitors, as the 1,400-foot elevation gain showcases sublime views of the Tatoosh Range and the Cascades.

 2. Whale watching from the San Juan Islands

 Set sail on a once-in-a-lifetime quest to spot fascinating creatures, such as magnificent orca whales, playful seals, and regal eagles, by taking a day boat trip from Vancouver around the gorgeous San Juan and Orcas Islands.